-Mount Persis: West Ridge Trail is a 6 mile lightly trafficked out and back trail located near Gold Bar, WA that offers scenic views.
+Mount Persis West Ridge Trail is a 2.4 mile lightly trafficked out and back trail located near Gold Bar, Washington that offers the chance to see wildlife.
 The trail is rated as difficult and primarily used for hiking and rock climbing.

 Anderson Creek Road, FR62.
 Go about 3.5 miles and turn left onto FR 6220.
 After another mile, take the next left (lat 47.7929, long -121.6443, elevation 2390 ft.) uphill and follow the road as it switchbacks to the north and south to a cleared area about 3/4 mile from the last turnoff.
 Take the left road uphill over the crest (2910 ft.) to the parking turnout (another 3/8 mile).
 The unmarked trailhead is 30-50 feet beyond the parking area on the right side of the road where dirt eroded from the trail cascades down to the road.
 (Approximate lat long is 47.797395, -121638944, elevation 2870 ft.)
 You need a car with good road clearance, and possibly 4WD.

 Awesome, if you don't have the key to get in fsr 62, it adds a whole bunch of road walking, like 5-6 miles roundtrip.

 Please note that FR 6200 is on private land and there is a lockable gate at Route 2.
 Signs are posted stating "foot access only" and this is miles and miles from the trailhead.
 If locked in, it may be possible to navigate through the forest roads to North Bend (map says you can do this, we did not try), otherwise, call Wayerhauser Security (listed on the sign) and wait for an hour or two until a Snohomish Co Sheriff (thankfully, one with a good sense of humor) shows up and lets you out. (voice of experience)